NotePlan/plugins/jgclark.Filer/README.md

 ## History
 ### v0.4.2 27.7.2021
-- minor improvement to folder list
+- minor improvement to folder list display

 ### v0.4.1 5.7.2021
 - fixes to /nns (not working with subfolders)